Cycling '74: MSP

 MSP is a DSP plug-in for Max, allowing realtime audio synthesis.

 Jitter

 Jitter is a plug-in for Max released in 2003 that allows realtime manipulation of 3D graphics and video.

+RNBO

+RNBO is an add-on patching environment in Max that allows users to export patches as portable code that can run in several software and hardware target contexts such as VST3 or Audio Unit plug-ins, as well as Raspberry Pi.
+RNBO source code can also be integrated into C++ or web audio projects, allowing users to run RNBO patches in the web browser.
+RNBO was released in 2022.

+gen~

+gen~ is the low-level signal processing core of Max. gen~ encourages users to continue thinking and patching visually, but with the basic building blocks of algorithms.
+It is an extension of the Max patching environment, specialized for specific domains such as audio (MSP) and matrix and texture processing with Jitter. gen~ also gives users the flexibility to use concise text based expression language (known as "codebox" in Max) rather than the default visual programming language.

 Pluggo

 Pluggo was a Max extension that provided capabilities for VST design.
 Pluggo was required to export Max "patches" for use in digital audio workstation (DAW) host environments, but was discontinued after the release of Max for Live.

 Max for Live

 Max was integrated into Ableton Live, developed by Ableton and Cycling ’74, to build unique synths and effects, create algorithmic composition tools, or fuse Live and controller hardware into new music machines.
 Unlike Pluggo, the device created with Max for Live can be edited directly from Live by pressing the edit button.

+Books

+Step-by-Step: Adventures in Sequencing with Max/MSP

+"Step-by-Step: Adventures in Sequencing with Max/MSP" is a book written by Gregory Taylor and released by Cycling '74 in 2018.
+It is about step-based sequencing tools and how to build them using Max.
+The book aims to demystify and humanize the process of building and iterating upon step-sequencers and patching processes within Max.
+Cycling '74 also published a Japanese translation of the book.

+Generating Sound and Organizing Time: Thinking with gen~ Book 1

+"Generating Sound & Organizing Time – Thinking with gen~ Book 1" is a book about gen~ written by Graham Wakefield and Gregory Taylor and released by Cycling '74 in 2022.
+The book aims to encourage working with audio at the sample-by-sample level and demystify digital audio signal processing, as well as provide greater frameworks for thinking about audio in terms of design patterns, techniques, and subcircuits.
+The book comes with downloadable gen~ patches that go with each example so that readers can hear the results in real time.

 Record Label

 Founded in 2000, c74 Music was created to release music produced using Cycling '74 technology.
 The same year, the label released its first record - a live compilation album by the Freight Elevator Quartet.
 The artist roster is: